kmesh-net/kmesh/docs/proposal/dns_resolve.md

 - ads controller is responsible of subscribing the xDS from istiod, when it receives a cluster with dns type, it notifies the `DNS Resolver` via a channel.

-- `DNS Resolver` is responsible of resolving the dns domain with the dns configuration within kmesh daemon.
+- `DNS Resolver` is responsible of resolving the dns domain with the dns configuration within Kmesh daemon.

 - After resolved, `DNS Resolver` will set the name table via updating the bpf hash map.